Big Sendoff and Fan Bus Set for Clarion Baseball's Trip to PIAA Class A Title Game Vs. Familiar Foe in DuBois Central Catholic

 There will also be a fan bus available for students at Clarion who are enrolled in grades seven through 11 for the 2022-23 school year.

-To reserve, those interested are asked to email student name, student cell phone number, current grade for the 2022-23 school year and parents’ cell phone numbers or emergency contact and cell numbers to [email protected]
+To reserve, those interested are asked to email the student’s name, student cell phone number, the current grade for the 2022-23 school year, and parents’ cell phone numbers or emergency contact and cell numbers to [email protected].

 The bus will depart at 7:45 a.m. for the non-stop trip to the game and back.

-Tickets much be purchased online to the game and printed ticket must be presented prior to boarding the fan bus.
+Tickets much be purchased online for the game and the printed ticket must be presented prior to boarding the fan bus.
 Tickets will not be available at the game.

 Tickets can be purchased here.

-Those going are encouraged to bring snack or money for the concession stand at the game.
+Those going are encouraged to bring snacks or money for the concession stand at the game.
 No open containers are permitted.

 Dave McClain of Clarion Sports Zone contributed to this story.